 3.1.
-Generation of free-stream disturbances: homogeneous isotropic turbulence
+Generation of free-stream disturbances: HIT

-The previously quiescent free-stream of the turbulent temporal boundary layer is now seeded with HIT generated in a triply periodic domain in a precursor simulation using the spectral code of Chung & Matheou (2012) (shear turned off).
-A Fourier pseudospectral method (cf. Rogallo 1981) is used to integrate the Navier-Stokes equations, whose solution is advanced in time using the low-storage third-order Runge-Kutta scheme of Spalart et al. (1991).
+The previously quiescent free stream of the turbulent temporal boundary layer is now seeded with HIT generated in a triply periodic domain in a precursor simulation using the spectral code of Chung & Matheou (2012) (shear turned off).
+A Fourier pseudospectral method (cf. Rogallo 1981) is used to integrate the Navier-Stokes equations, whose solution is advanced in time using the low-storage third-order Runge-Kutta scheme of Spalart, Moser & Rogers (1991).
 Quantities external to the boundary layer are identified with subscript e, and values at the beginning of the combined boundary layer-FST simulations with subscript 0.
-The cases will be characterised by a free-stream turbulence intensity u'e/U{τ} , where u'e is the isotropic root-mean-squared velocity fluctuations of the HIT.
-The large-eddy lengthscale ratio is L_e^u/δ .
+The cases will be characterised by a FST intensity u'e/U{τ} , where u'e is the isotropic root-mean-squared velocity fluctuations of the HIT.
+The large-eddy length scale ratio is L^u_e/δ .

-Figure 2 shows both the uncompensated and the compensated streamwise-velocity onedimensional spectrum for the HIT field used to form the FST for all present simulations (except case A1).
+Figure 2 shows both the uncompensated and the compensated streamwise-velocity one-dimensional spectra for the HIT field used to form the FST for all present simulations (except case A1).
 The observed peak is due to our forcing at a fixed shell of wavenumbers.
 Our HIT possesses only a limited region where the turbulence might be approximately inertial.
 Despite being modest, the present Taylor Reynolds numbers of the HIT still admit power-law decay of the kinetic energy.
-A time interval $\approx T{e,0}$ is required before the u'e of the HIT begins this power law decay.
+A time interval $\approx T{e,0}$ is required before u'e of the HIT begins this power-law decay.